Are you ready to join us? Here's what you need to know to take the next step!

 Though many offers will be made between February and May, all of our offers will be made by about the middle of May.

-In the Faculty of Mathematics, we consider applicants individually.
-We need time to read and score your AIF, to tabulate your admission average using your marks in the required grade 12 courses, then to tabulate your admission score (a combination of your average plus your AIF score), and, in some cases, to consult your Euclid Mathematics Contest results.
+In the Faculty of Mathematics, we consider each applicant individually.
+We need time to read and score your AIF, to tabulate your admission average using your marks in the required grade 12 courses, then to tabulate your admission score (a combination of your average plus your AIF score), and, in some cases, to consult your contest results.
 As a result, we make few early offers of admission.

-For more information about offers of admission, alternate offers of admission, and deferring your offer of admission, visit the offer of admission on the Find Out More website.
+For more information about offers of admission, alternate offers of admission, and deferring your offer of admission, visit the University of Waterloo's Offers of Admission page.